TheresaLui/SelfHelpContent_v2/articles/microsoft.documentdb/documentdb-admin-deploycosmosarm.md

 [Create a multi-region Azure Cosmos DB database account](https://azure.microsoft.com/resources/templates/101-cosmosdb-create-multi-region-account/)

-You can use any of one of the below given approaches to create database or collection.
+You can use any of one of the below given approaches to create a database or collection.

 ### Using the C# console application